Wii Party: House Party

 This game requires at least two Wii Remotes.
 The Wii Remotes are lined up so all players can reach them.
-An animal comes up on screen and makes a sound, in which each Wii Remote will make an animal sound but only one of them will mimic the animal sound on the TV screen.
+An animal will appear on the screen and make a sound.
+Each Wii Remote will make an animal sound, but only one of them will mimic the animal sound on the TV screen.
 Whoever grabs the correct Wii Remote scores a point.
 First to 3 points wins.